isomerpages/moht-healthyprecincts/index.md

           - title: partnerships & collaborations
             url: /health-and-social-collab/intro/
   - infobar:
-      title: In a Healthy Precinct...
+      title: In a Healthy Precinct
       description: Come together to help to create an environment and culture that supports people to achieve and sustain healthy lifestyles!
       button: Find out more